mphammer/Heart-Disease-Predictor/README.md

 This Data was downloaded from Kaggle: https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data

-Ideally we would have a lot more data than this in order to confidently draw conclusions.
+Ideally I think we would want a lot more data than this in order to confidently draw conclusions about a person's health.
 However, for this project we will pretend that there is enough.

 # The Website